Modelling pitch reception with adaptive resonance theory artificial neural

 Also recently, a comparison of performance of three different ANN architectures

 for pitch determination has been made.
-These include back-propagation, and two
+These include back-propagation, and

 distinct ARTMAP architectures.
 Each ARTMAP architecture contains a different